free2pee/Free2Pee.jl/README.md

 # Free2Pee.jl

-Contains functions for querying the overpass API to get locations with bathrooms.
+Contains functions for querying the overpass API to get locations on OSM with bathrooms.